What are the accounting impacts of government announcements on COVID-19 support to date?

 It is important that money flows through the system while local authorities deal with the immediate impact of COVID-19.
 The Local Government Finance Act 1992 provides legislative backing.
 Where local authorities are experiencing a reduction in income due to recent policy it is essential that these additional cost can be identified.
 The LGA along with MHCLG are currently working on collecting information on expenditure and cost burdens.

-The guidance on the AGS is included in Delivering Good Governance in Local Government 2016.
+The guidance on the AGS is included in Delivering Good Governance in Local Government.
 This includes guidance that the AGS should be up to date, with consideration of the impact of the pandemic on governance, at the time of publication.
 If significant issues have been caused by the pandemic, or if the impact has identified areas of weakness in governance, then these should be acknowledged in the AGS.
 The Narrative Report is also likely to identify any financial implications and risks arising from the pandemic so the two reports should be consistent.

 CIPFA has been working with its fellow Relevant Internal Audit Standard Setters who mandate the UK Public Sector internal Audit Standards (PSIAS) to develop guidance for internal auditors.
-This guidance can be downloaded here.

 There is also a free webinar available to watch, featuring the chair of the IASAB Simon Edge and Diana Melville to discuss the guidance and other resources to support internal auditors.
-This can be viewed here.

 Under the Accounts and Audit Regulations 2015 local government bodies "must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance."
 It is therefore essential that internal audit is not compromised.
 The forthcoming guidance from the IASAB recognises that internal auditors may need to amend their approach, plans and priorities in order to protect their organisation and its ability to fulfil its public interest responsibilities.